Down Until Further Notice

 First imprint in paperback and e-book 2019

-Pictures by David Guest
+Words and pictures by David Guest

 Set in Libre Baskerville